pierregermain/MyDrupal/d8/bam/readme.markdown

  - Never use DI inside an Class.
 Always use DI to instantiate a class but not the other way.
  - Remember: Containers are used outside a class, never within them!

+### Creating Global Variables with Dependency Injection Store

+In container.php we use *->setParameter* and *%name-of-variable%* to use global variables.

 Videos that needs update